ElektraInitiative/libelektra/src/plugins/README.md

 Read and write everything a KeySet might contain:

-- [dini](dini/) uses by default the ini plugin but has legacy support for dump
 - [ini](ini/) supports a range of INI file formats.
 - [dump](dump/) makes a dump of a KeySet in an Elektra-specific format
 - [quickdump](quickdump/) uses binary portable format based on [dump](dump/), but more efficient